jankazil/jankazil/README.md

 The following projects were **designed, written, and tested entirely by a human author, without the use of AI coding agents or automated code-generation systems**:

 - **Arotake**
-  Toolkit for evaluating High-Resolution Rapid Refresh (HRRR) forecasts against Local Climatological Data version 2 (LCD v2) observations.
+  Provides a command-line tool and an API that automate evaluating NOAA High-Resolution Rapid Refresh (HRRR) forecasts against Local Climatological Data version 2 (LCD v2) observations.

 - **hrrr-data**
-  Toolkit for downloading and processing High-Resolution Rapid Refresh (HRRR) forecast data.
+  Provides a command-line tool and an API that automate accessing, downloading, and processing NOAA High-Resolution Rapid Refresh (HRRR) forecast data from NOAA’s public S3 bucket.

 - **lcd-v2-data**
-  Toolkit for downloading and processing Local Climatological Data version 2 (LCD v2).
-Automatically creates full-hourly UTC time series from the raw LCD v2 data.
+  Provides a command-line tool and an API that automate downloading NOAA Local Climatological Data version 2 (LCD v2) observations for a selected US state/territory/RTO-ISO region and converts them to full-hourly UTC time series.

 - **isd-lite-data**
-  Toolkit for downloading and processing Integrated Surface Database Lite (ISD-Lite) observational data.
+  Provides a command-line tool and an API that that automate downloading NOAA Integrated Surface Database Lite (ISD-Lite) for a selected US state/territory/RTO-ISO region.